Haojen/raycast-SpeedTest/README.md

 ### Features

-- Download/Upload Speed
+- Test Download/Upload Speed
-- Show Public Network IP
+- Get Public Network IP
-- See Your ISP Provider
+- Show ISP Provider
 - Check Connection Ping
+- Get Result Report

 ### Before Using
 Before you use this extension, You need to use `Homebrew` to install `SPEEDTEST-CLI`.